agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 >`var myMDPEnvironment = {transition: ...,  stateToActions: ...}`

 The `transition` method is a function from state-action pairs to states (as in the function $$T$$ in the MDP definition).
 The `stateToAction` method is a mapping from states to the actions that are allowed in that state.
+(This is often a constant function).

-MDPs are usually defined to include a *reward* or *utility* function on states or state-action pairs.
-We don't require that MDP objects include a utility function.
-But if we run an *agent* on the MDP, the agent must have a utility function defined on the states of the MDP.
-Since the same state space is used in both the MDP itself and the utility function, we often create the utility function when creating the MDP.
+To run an agent on an MDP, the agent object must have a `utility` method defined on the MDP's state-action space.
+This method is the agent's "reward" or "utility" function (we use the terms interchangeably).

-#### The Line MDP environment
+#### Creating the Line MDP environment
-Our first MDP environment is a simply a line where the agent can move left or right (starting from the origin).
+Our first MDP environment is a discrete line (or one-dimensional gridworld) where the agent can move left or right (starting from the origin).
 More precisely, the Line MDP is as follows:

 - **States:** Points on the integer line (e.g ..., -1, 0, 1, 2, ...).